 Saturday 9 May, 2:00 pm

-Changing States builds on ideas developed during my 2024 residency at the Western Australian Parliament and my recent exhibition Paper Thin, Skin Deep at Mundaring Arts Centre, exploring what it means to inhabit a body — through material, metaphorical, and cultural layers of skin.
+Changing States builds on ideas developed during my 2024 Edith Cowan University and Western Australian Parliament Artist in Residence program, as well as my recent group exhibition Paper Thin, Skin Deep at Mundaring Arts Centre 2026 curated by Annette Peterson.
+The work explores what it means to inhabit a body-through material, metaphorical, and cultural layers of skin.

 Maali (the black swan) and the meeting of two rivers at Derbarl Yerrigan 2026